Thursday, February 26, 2009

 As I drove, he told me that his sister was out of town but he had permission to use her house in an emergency.
 I was worried that he was just lying for reasons of his own but I was determined to see the thing through, even if I had to call the police to ensure his well-being through this cold weather.

 I asked him if he was sure he could get in, he said, "Yes, she (his sister) told me where the key is."
-He reached out his hand, as if for a hand shake, and when I offered mine, pulled it to his lips and kissed it saying, "God bless you".
+He reached out his hand, as if for a hand shake, and when I offered mine, pulled my hand to his lips and kissed it saying, "God bless you".

 I was profoundly embarrassed but stayed long enough to see him dig around in the snow and find a key, unlock the door and wave goodbye.